rightsell/latex-workshop/guide/installing-latex.md

 If you aren't low on storage and just want the easiest setup, go with the full distribution.

+Be sure to occasionally update through your package manager to get the latest packages and bugfixes, at least every month or so.

 ## Windows

 [MiKTeX](https://miktex.org/)